EthanJolles/EthanJolles/README.md

 ### Hi there 👋

-- 🔭 I am currently a junior studying Computer Science
+- 🔭 I am currently a junior studying Computer Science at University of Maryland Global Campus

 - 🌱 I work as a Software Developer in Test at Solvd, Inc